 If this Court finds it necessary to decide whether Title II's prophylactic protection is a valid exercise of Congress's Section 5 authority, the third stage of the Georgia analysis requires the Court to apply the Boerne congruence and proportionality analysis, as that analysis was applied to Title II in Tennessee v.
 Lane.
-In 2005, the Fourth Circuit applied the Lane analysis in Constantine v.
+In 2005, this Court applied the Lane analysis in Constantine v.
+Rectors & Visitors of George Mason Univ., 411 F.3d 474 (4th Cir.
+2005), and held that Title